-- (1) Failure to obey the summons or directives of a student conduct body or university official; - (2) Falsification, distortion, or misrepresentation of information before a student conduct body; - (3) Disruption or interference with the orderly conduct of a student conduct proceeding; - (4) Knowingly instituting a student conduct proceeding without cause; - (5) Discouraging an individual's proper participation in, or use of, a university student conduct system; - (6) Influencing the impartiality of a member of a student conduct body prior to, and/or during the course of a student conduct proceeding; - (7) Harassment and/or intimidation of a member of a student conduct body prior to, during, and/or after a student conduct proceeding; - (8) Failure to comply with one or more sanctions imposed under the code of student conduct; and - (9) Influencing another person to commit an abuse of a university student conduct system. - (N) Violation of university rules or federal, state, and local laws.
+- (1) Failure to obey the summons or directives of a hearing body, as defined in rule 3335-23-10 of the Administrative Code or university official; - (2) Falsification, distortion, or misrepresentation of information before a hearing body, as defined in rule 3335-23-10 of the Administration Code, or university official; - (3) Disruption or interference with the orderly conduct of a student conduct proceeding; - (4) Knowingly instituting a student conduct proceeding without cause; - (5) Discouraging an individual's proper participation in, or use of, a university student conduct system; - (6) Influencing the impartiality of a member of a hearing body, as defined in rule 3335-23-10 of the Administrative Code, prior to, and/or during the course of a student conduct proceeding; - (7) Harassment and/or intimidation of a member of a hearing body, as defined in rule 3335-23-10 of the Administrative Code, or university official, prior to, during, and/or after a student conduct proceeding; - (8) Failure to comply with one or more sanctions imposed under the code of student conduct; and - (9) Influencing another person to commit an abuse of a university student conduct system. - (N) Violation of university rules or federal, state, and local laws.